silverstripe/cwp/docs/en/03_How_tos/caching.md

 Your Incapsula dashboard only controls handling of the responses from the publicly accessible domain.
 Content under "*.cwp.govt.nz" will not be affected by your changes - this conveniently includes the CMS admin area for the live site which shouldn't be retained in the cache.

 You would need to reconsider your configuration if you ever decide to serve the "admin" or "Security" area from your public domain.

-## Static caching

-To make this work, you need to use the [staticpublishqueue](https://github.com/silverstripe-labs/silverstripe-staticpublishqueue) module to produce the static content into the "cache" folder in your webroot.

-## Partial caching

-SilverStripe Framework provides a **partial caching** template tag to easily cache template parts through the `<% cached %>` syntax.
-This is especially useful for computationally intense parts of the site that don't change often.

-Partial caching lets you trade off memory for processing power.
-If overused (e.g. if the block IDs are too sparse), your environment can run out of memory.

-You can read more about it in the [partial caching documentation](https://docs.silverstripe.org/en/3.2/developer_guides/performance/partial_caching/).

 ## Debugging